9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 ```

 However, we need to be aware that if we want a string value in the
-result of a match, the text we\'re matching against must be the same
+result of a match, the text we're matching against must be the same
 type of string.
-Let\'s see what this means in practice.
+Let's see what this means in practice.

 ``` screen
 ghci> getAllTextMatches (pack "good food" =~ ".ood") :: [ByteString] ["good","food"]
 ```

-In the above example, we\'ve used the `pack` to turn a `String` into a
+In the above example, we've used the `pack` to turn a `String` into a
 `ByteString`.
 The type checker accepts this because `ByteString` appears
 in the result type.
-But if we try getting a `String` out, that *won\'t*
+But if we try getting a `String` out, that *won't*
 work.

 ``` screen